FlyingndCoding/AutoBumpSelfBot/README.md

 # IMPORTANT !
 Selfbot are against tos and can get your discord account ban so use at your own risk

+# You are not allowed to copy my code